 We have already recycled over 150 tons of ocean plastic.
 And thanks to your help we are able to recycle more and more every single day!
 Thanks to a collaboration with "Cleanhub“ all our clean-up efforts in Indonesia will be tracked and documented even more precisely in the future.

 It is not only plastic bottles or straws floating in the ocean threatening it – other types of plastic can also have a negative impact on the ecosystem.
-That's why we distinguish between different stages, have already been able to develop appropriate countermeasures for some of them and keep on exploring ways to fight different types of plastic threatening the ocean:
+That's why we distinguish between different stages, develop appropriate countermeasures for some of them, and keep on exploring ways to fight different types of plastic threatening the ocean in the following ways:

-We define River Plasticasplastic waste disposed through waterways.
-On one of the world's most polluted rivers, the Ganges, we are therefore building a TRASH BOOM.
-This is a floating element intercepting River Plastic and preventing it from entering the ocean.
+We define River Plastic asplastic waste disposed through waterways.
+On one of the world's most polluted rivers, the Ganges, we are building a TRASH BOOM.
+This is a floating system intercepting River Plastic and preventing it from entering the ocean.

 Household plastic polluting the environment is called Social Plastic.
 To prevent it from entering the oceans at some point, we also accept Social Plastic at the collection points of our clean-up program in Indonesia as a countermeasure.